dgorepo/dgorepo/README.md

 - 🔭 I'm currently working with **Software Development** and **Data Science**
 - 🌱 I’m currently learning about **Data Engineer**

-Passionate about education and data enthusiastic
+Passionate about technology and innovation

-"Be brave, be curious, be determined, overcome the odds.
-It is possible"
+"Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."
+*( Albert Einstein )*
+<br><br>